FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/callbacks.md

 - onInit
 - onRender
+- commentCountUpdated
 - onReplySuccess
 - onVoteSuccess
 - onImageClicked
+- onOpenProfile

-The exact signatures can be found in the [TypeScript definitions](https://github.com/FastComments/fastcomments-typescript/blob/main/src/fast-comments-comment-widget-config.ts#L77).
+The exact signatures can be found in the [TypeScript definitions](https://github.com/FastComments/fastcomments-typescript/blob/main/src/fast-comments-comment-widget-config.ts#L124).

 Here's an example with all callbacks used: